 For other types of resources that aren't created in ArcMap, such as locators, you can right-click the item in the Catalog tree and choose the option to share it as a service.
 A geoprocessing model can be published by right-clicking a result in the Results window and choosing the option to share it as a service.

 Once a service is published, you can use it in web, desktop, and mobile applications.
 Services have web addresses, or URLs, that client applications can use to access them.
 When you use or develop an application, you'll provide the URLs of the services you want to use.
 Your application goes to the URLs and begins working with the services to bring in the maps or other GIS functionality that you request.
-This pattern is the same whether you're working with services on ArcGIS Server, ArcGIS Online, or Portal for ArcGIS.
+This pattern is the same whether you're working with services on ArcGIS Online or ArcGIS Enterprise.

 The remaining topics in this help contain more detailed instructions for sharing your GIS data.